-Are you some kind of computer program that routes around the web and scrapes or spins content?
-Or are you a real live content writer that writes trusted and authoritative content, a Trusted Agent in Google’s eyes.
+Are you some computer program that routes around the web and scrapes or spins content?
+Or are you a real live content writer that writes trusted and authoritative content, a Trusted Agent in Google’s eyes?

-So let’s have a think about Google’s most basic use of social – Google Plus, if you’ve shared content on Google Plus or clicked on one of the +1 buttons you’ve already engaged directly in giving Google some feedback on what you think about this page.
+So let’s think of Google’s most basic use of social – Google Plus.
+If you’ve shared content on Google Plus or clicked on one of the +1 buttons, you’ve already engaged directly in giving Google some feedback on what you think about this page.

 How much weight does Google place on a Google Plus Endorsement?

-Google have developed collaborative reputation systems designed to basically work out if you’re giving them the right information.
-This is known as the Crowdsensus Algorithm developed for use on Google Maps to keep checks on Google Maps editors.
+Google has developed collaborative reputation systems designed to work out if you give them the correct information.
+This is known as the Crowd sensus Algorithm developed for use on Google Maps to keep checks on Google Maps editors.

-The interesting thing about Crowdsensus is that it gives us a bit of an indication about the way Google might look at other reputational analysis because for once they’ve and specifically Ashutosh Kulshreshtha has said quite a bit about how it works (probably because of the mess they kept getting into with the bodged software that was Google Maps / Places – although that’s another post!).
+The exciting thing about Crowd sensus is that it gives us a bit of an indication about the way Google might look at other reputational analyses because, for once, they’ve.
+Specifically, Ashutosh Kulshreshtha has said quite a bit about how it works (probably because of the mess they kept getting into with the bodged software that was Google Maps / Places – although that’s another post!).